bemeurer/bemeurer.github.io/content/post/2019-05-15-thoughts-on-karate-kid.md

-little sense to me and I couldn't handle it; I remember the thoughts of all the things I'd have to endure for doing poorly on it circling my mind: I'd be grounded, I'd lose computer privileges, I wouldn't be able to see my friends until the next exam I excelled at.
+little sense to me and I couldn't handle it; I remember the thoughts of all the things I'd have to endure for doing poorly on it circling my mind: I'd be grounded, I'd lose computer privileges, I wouldn't be able to see my friends until the next exam I excelled at, and so on.

 As the clock ticked these thoughts grew into a cacophony too large for me to handle it, and I broke down crying.
 I was